-Small data and const: Because the ColdFire ABIs traditionally do not support the concept of small data or small constant, the -Xsmall-const and the -Xsmall-data options are set to zero as a default.
-Thus, as noted above, "small" scalar variables may be located in a "local data area" - see 14.4 Local Data Area (-Xlocal-data-area), p.265 for details.
+Small data and const: The -Xsmall-const and the -Xsmall-data options are set to zero as a default.
+Thus, as noted above, "small" scalar variables may be located in a "local data area" - see 14.4 Local Data Area (-Xlocal-data-area), p.251 for details.

-If the -Xsmall-data option is set to a non-zero value, register a5 will be used to address data in this section.
+If the -Xsmall-data option is set to a non-zero value, register r9 will be used to address data in this section.
 This will typically create faster and more compact code.
-Be careful not to mix code generated with different settings for -Xsmall-data.
-Because the PC register is used for code relative addressing, it does not make sense to use the SCONST section class.
-Therefore the -Xconst-in-text=5 option is set as a default.
-This means that small const variables will go into the SDATA section class.
+Be careful not to mix code generated with different settings for